mpa139/allanlab/_pages/publications.md

 ### 2018

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf18 %}

   {{ conf.conf18 }} <br />